graybaelBen/Isolated-Test-Environment/README.md

 # Isolated Testing Environment

-The Isolated Testing Environent was developed to quantitativly test computer visision algorithm combonations through a modular, stripped down (isolated), and automated approach.
-The results generated are based on sound statistical performance metrics but careful thought go into building a balanced and comprehensive test data set.
+The Isolated Testing Environent was developed to quantitativly test combinations of computer vision algorithms through a modular, stripped down (isolated), and automated approach.
+The results generated are based on sound statistical performance metrics and careful thought went into building a balanced and comprehensive test data set.

 ## Installation